habin-isa/CV/README.md

 - Skiing, Running, Tennis - Keeping active is important to me
 - Cooking - Obsessive over sweet treats whether it's candying orange peel or making Korean food!
-- Galleries - The Curve and Victoria Miro being favourites
+- Galleries - White Cube and Blain|Southern being favourites
-- Sound art and production - Usually at the Barbican or Cafe OTO, recently experimented with ixiLANG and SuperCollider
+- Live sound art and production - Usually at the Barbican or Cafe OTO, recently experimented with ixiLANG and SuperCollider
 - Building - Small robotics projects and household woodwork - given the opportunity I would set up my own outdoor workshop in California

 ## Details